thanos-io/thanos/docs/quick-tutorial.md

 * Store Gateway: serves metrics inside of a cloud storage bucket.
 * Compactor: compacts, downsamples and applies retention on the data stored in cloud storage bucket.
 * Receiver: receives data from Prometheus' remote-write WAL, exposes it and/or upload it to cloud storage.
-* Ruler/Rule: evaluates recording and alerting rules against data in Thanos for exposition and/or upload.
+* Ruler: evaluates recording and alerting rules against data in Thanos for exposition and/or upload.
-* Querier/Query: implements Prometheus' v1 API to aggregate data from the underlying components.
+* Querier: implements Prometheus' v1 API to aggregate data from the underlying components.

 See those components on this diagram: